We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 - Only one mode

 The best electric toothbrush for braces, the Oral-B Pro 1000 CrossAction, uses an oscillating action with vibration.
-It’s a slightly different action from that used by most toothbrushes, but one that works well for moving under and around braces.
+It’s a slightly different action from most toothbrushes, but it works well for moving under and around braces.
 This model is also compatible with many of Oral-B’s brush heads.

 Best budget: Gleem Battery Power Electric Toothbrush